Updated for 2018

 Funding Circle is one of the most prominent peer-to-peer (also known as crowdfunding) lending platforms in the UK.
-The company says it has facilitated more than £227 million in loans so far.
+The company says 32,500 UK businesses have borrowed £3.1 billion through the platform.

 Crowdfunding is becoming an increasingly popular funding method.
-Supporters claim that crowdfunded loans can offer better terms and lower interest rates, while some business owners prefer not having to deal with the banks.
-Read more in our small business finance guide.
+Supporters claim that crowdfunded loans can offer better terms and lower interest rates, while some small business owners prefer not having to deal with the banks.